-On the Northern coast of Bali, Indonesia you’ll find a village called Lovina.
+On the northern coast of Bali, Indonesia you’ll find a village called Lovina.
 The village itself is not particularly interesting or beautiful, BUT you can do something incredible in Lovina and that is swimming with dolphins!
-And don’t forget to visit the most impressive waterfall of Bali, Sekumpul Waterfall.
-In your 3-week trip on Bali, Indonesia I would reserve 2 days for Lovina, one day to do the dolphin trip and a second day to explore the beautiful waterfalls.
+And don’t forget to visit the most impressive waterfall in Bali, Sekumpul Waterfall.
+In your 3-week trip to Bali, Indonesia I would reserve 2 days for Lovina, one day to do the dolphin trip, and a second day to explore the beautiful waterfalls.

 Lovina is located at the ocean so make sure you book a hotel on the beach or with an ocean view?.
-Check out my favourite hotels in Lovina ↡
+Check out my favorite hotels in Lovina ↡

 ➳ Best Luxurious Stay in Lovina (Private Little Villa With Pool!)

 The dolphin trips in Lovina are widely known and you can book a dolphin excursion at almost any hotel in Lovina.
 At 5 or 6 a.m. you will be picked up from your hotel and driven to the harbor.
 Here you’ll go aboard a small traditional fisherman boat with four people, including the captain.
 At sunrise, you will be going onto the water and the moment the sun goes up you’ll start seeing dolphins jumping out of the water.
 This is the perfect time to spot huge pods of dolphins swimming around.
 With the boat you will sail along these dolphin pods, so you can see them properly.

 Many dolphin trips leave strictly at sunrise, and because many people want to see these dolphins, it is crowded on the water at that time.
 Pick a dolphin trip that starts a little later than sunrise.
 There will be way fewer boats on the water, making this a much better experience.